skyepaphora/PhD_Thesis/README.md

 * walked through different algorithms, we've only been discussing SOBI so far
 * Looked at how to choose a set of lags $\{k\}$ for SOBI

+#### August A

+* how do we estimate k?
+* use SVD?
+* do ys need to be stationary?

+* B\&D undergrad
+* chatfield
+* 361 (lin) is the prerec
+* gonna have to manually show covariance
+* glen doesn't have them do any spectrum, he just breaks down, talks high level
+* decomp into sin/cos is like taylor series
+* syllabus - update from Glens' - DO THIS FIRST
+    - "up to X assignments"
+* need to make OnQ page
+* make crowdmark page
+* ask about TA support
+* Solus has the classlist, that's where you input grades too
+* peoplesoft
+* workshops during lecture hours
+* online 10min lecture supplements
+* make sure office hours are on the same day as a teaching day
+* you have to leave research days where you turn off email

+* don't hear from Jeannane?
+Bug her again
 ---